checkly/docs.checklyhq.com/site/content/docs/dashboards/authentication.md

 Be careful, **this is the only time you will see this password in plaintext**.
 We do not store the password in plaintext, so if it is ever lost, you will need to regenerate a new one and inform any users of the new credentials.

 {{< info >}}
-Private Dashboards are available on any paid Checkly plan.
+Private Dashboards are available on the Team and Enterprise plans.
 {{< /info >}}

 ## Access